nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

     - the team will use four resistors 1k ohm or 2k ohm and they will be connected to the arduino because we need to output analog values to them.

 # Constraints

-- The robot time of flight LIDAR sensors need to have be be able to measure between XXXX - XXXX distance with an accuracy of +/- XXXX distance. *How close do we need to be??
+*How close do we need to be??
 We need to find tolerances which are +/- a specific distance for the distance time of flight lidar sensor.*

+- The robot time of flight LIDAR sensors need to have be be able to measure between $5.08\ -\ 107.63\ cm$ with an accuracy of $+/-\ XXXX$ distance.
+This is within the distance range of $5\ -\ 120\ cm$ for the absolute distance.
+  - The closest the robot will need to locate itself in is near the wall at the duck pond, which will be $9"\ -\ \frac{width\ of\ robot}{2}=9" - 5.625" = 3.375" = 8.573\ cm$.
+This can be assumed because no objects will be within $2\ inches$ of the wall, or $5.08\ cm$.
+  - The farthest that the robot will need to locate itself with the ToF LIDAR sensor is the length of the arena minus the width of the robot, which is $48" - \frac{11.25"}{2} = 42.375" = 107.63\ cm$.
 - The robot must distinguish between different colors on the color spectrum, specifically the difference between black and blue, so that the robot can localize over the duck pond to deliver the duck trailer precisely.
   - The team will calibrate the color sensor for the desired colors spots in the arena floor, using a reference color chart, or using the sensor and measure the reflectance of each color.
 - Data must be produced by the sensors at a high enough rate for the robot to be able to reach accuracy constraints listed above in the first of the constraints.